 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 There are also blood tests which can also be used to diagnose pregnancy.
-They look for the presence of a hormone called equine chorionic gonadotrophin or eCG.
-This hormone is produced by the mare only during pregnancy between days 45 and 100.
-There is also a urine test available.
+They look for the presence of a hormones produced by the mare only during pregnancy.
+A urine test available is also available.
 Samples for these tests are collected on the farm and sent to a reference lab for diagnosis.

 Contact us for an appointment

 605 West 5th Street Morris MN 56267